PYB99/LSH-for-Product-Duplication/README.md

 To adjust the number of bands the value of 50 in the following statement can be adjusted: all_bands = np.vsplit(signature_matrix,50)
 Additionally, the threshold for classification is changed manually, currently set at 0.9.

+Note: there is a bug in the code following the creation of the signature matrix.
+That is, the number of duplicates found by LSH remains the same irrespective of the number of bands used.
+This causes a significant problem in the evaluation and comparison of the results for LSH and also classification.